Note: This post may contain affiliate links. Please see my disclosure page for more details.

 The reality is that going to an opera in Prague feels like going to an insanely luxe event that you’re definitely underdressed for, when in fact it is perfectly affordable, even on a student budget.
 While I’d reckon a guess that the opera has gotten a bit pricier since I attended a performance of Carmen a decade ago, it’s not by much (and I paid less than $10 USD for my floor-level ticket).

 While I’m not necessarily an opera enthusiast, there’s no denying that it’s a magical atmosphere, both in terms of the wonder in the air that accompanies every live performance but also the adornments of the opera house that surround you.
-The Prague Opera House is truly stunning, ornate with the kind of grandeur that made my American self go slack-jawed taking in all the traditionally grand European details and flourishes.
+While currently closed for renovations, the Prague Opera House is truly stunning, ornate with the kind of grandeur that made my American self go slack-jawed taking in all the traditionally grand European details and flourishes.

-If you’re worried about not understanding the opera, don’t worry – even back in 2009, the Prague Opera was ridiculously modern and had subtitles in three different languages (I believe English, Czech, and German, though I could be wrong – the last decade hasn’t’ been kind on my memory) so that you could follow along.
-The Karlin theater also has subtitles for their performances.
+If you’re worried about not understanding the opera, don’t worry – even back in 2009, the Prague Opera was ridiculously modern and had subtitles in three different languages (I believe English, Czech, and German) so that you could follow along.
+The current theater where all the operas are now taking place, the Karlin Theater, also has subtitles for their performances.

 - You can pair a 1-hour opera performance with a 3-course dinner at the Boccaccio Ballroom, part of the Grand Hotel Bohemia.
 Again, I recommend pre-booking your ticket as it is a popular option.